 Mr. Jose Bayani D. Baylon, Senior Vice President of Sustainability, Risk, Corporate Affairs, and Communication, and Chief Sustainability Officer, also serves as the Chief Risk Officer of the Company.
 The Chief Risk Officer supervises the Company's Enterprise Risk Management System and spearheads its implementation, review, and continuous improvement.
 He leads the identification of key risks and exposure relating to economic, environmental, social, and governance factors that may affect the achievement of the Company's strategic objectives, as well as the development of risk mitigation plans.
-He communicates the top risks and the status of implementation of the Company's risk management strategies and action plans to the Board Risk Oversight Committee and works with the President and CEO in updating and making recommendations to the Board Risk Oversight Committee.
+He communicates the top risks and the status of implementation of the Company's risk management strategies and action plans to the Board Risk Oversight Committee.